 The Indo-European Family Tree

-This language family consists of about 445 (source: Wikipedia) living languages and a substantial amount of dead ones, which are no longer spoken today.
+The Indo-European language family consists of about 445 (source: Wikipedia) living languages and a substantial amount of dead ones, which are no longer spoken today.
 These 445 languages form subgroups, whose names may sound familiar to some.
 The subgroups are: Romance, Germanic, Slavic, Baltic, Celtic, Iranian, Indo-Aryan, Albanian, Armenian and Greek.
 Among the dead branches of the family the Anatolian languages, formerly spoken in what is now Turkey, and Tocharian, formerly spoken in China, are probably the most noteworthy.
 All of these branches of the Indo-European Family tree can be divided further into either more ‘sub’-branches or individual languages.
 For example, Germanic can be divided further into North-, West- and East-Germanic whilst Hellenic consists of a singular language: Greek.
-In the following we will take a closer look at the individual branches, focusing on its history and distribution, rather than getting into too much detail in regards to their linguistic differences.
+In the following we will take a closer look at the individual branches, focusing on its history and distribution.

 The Anatolian Languages